prometheus-operator/prometheus-operator/Documentation/proposals/202501-configuration-object-status-subresource.md

 * `bindings`: Lists the workload resources that select the configuration resource.
   * `conditions`: Describes the latest conditions of the configuration resource in relation to the workload resource.
-    * `type`: The only condition type used is `Accepted`, indicating whether the workload controller has successfully accepted the configuration resource and updated the secret configuration.
+    * `type`: The only condition type used is `Accepted`, indicating whether the workload controller has successfully accepted the configuration resource and updated the configuration of the workload accordingly.
-    * `status`: It can be either `true` or `false`.
+    * `status`: It can be either `True` or `False`.
       * `True` indicates that the configuration resource was successfully accepted by the controller and written to the configuration secret.
       * `False` means the controller rejected the configuration due to an error.
-    * `reason`: Specifies the reason why the configuration was not accepted..
-Empty if the configuration was accepted.
+    * `reason`: Specifies the reason why the configuration was not accepted.
     * `message`: Provides the detailed error message returned by the controller during reconciliation.
-Empty if the configuration was accepted.
     * `observedGeneration`: Represents the generation of the configuration resource that the controller has most recently observed.
 When the value doesn't match the object metadata's `generation` value, the condition is stale.

 #### How to get targets information in scrape resources ?